 No Professional Plumber Will Give Plumbing Quotes Over The Phone

 Unfortunately, there are too many plumbers who will give quotes over the phone.
-This is completely unprofessional and no more than a marketing ploy to entice you to engage them to come to solve your problem.
+This is entirely unprofessional and no more than a marketing ploy to entice you to engage them to come to solve your problem.
 Think about it would you expect a doctor to diagnose a medical condition over the phone.
-In reality, it’s actually easier to diagnose a medical problem over the phone than it is a plumbing problem but no doctor will do so without first examining you.
+In reality, it’s actually easier to diagnose a medical problem over the phone than it is a plumbing problem, but no doctor will do so without first examining you.

 I guarantee that 99% of the time that the plumbing quotes over the phone increase within ten minutes of the plumber’s arrival.
 This will always be explained away by a myriad of excuses that your description of the problem was not accurately disclosed.
 It will always be your fault.

 The reason the quote they provided to you over the phone increases is simple.
-Once on-site, the plumber can have a better understanding of all the variables.
-Even then once they start on the repairs there are frequently multiple changes to the cost as more faults appear that were not detected in the initial visual inspections.
+Once onsite, the plumber can have a better understanding of all the variables.
+Even then, once they start on the repairs, there are frequently multiple changes to the cost as more faults appear that were not detected in the initial visual inspections.

 Google Searches Do Not Make You a Plumber

-It is my experience that 90% of the time the diagnosis is wrong which in turn ensures the remedy they have decided upon on Google is wrong.
+It is my experience that 90% of the time the diagnosis is wrong, which in turn ensures the remedy they have decided upon on Google is wrong.

 After their Google search, they further confuse themselves by talking to multiple plumbers which just creates further confusion.
-Ultimately every decision then just becomes about price so they choose a plumber who will come to site for free who advertises “No Call Out Fee”.
+Ultimately every decision then only becomes about price so they choose a plumber who will come to site for free who advertises “No Call Out Fee”.

-Once again this is a fallacy because no legitimate plumbing business can come to your house for free.
+Once again, this is a fallacy because no legitimate plumbing business can come to your house for free.
 Sending a fully equipped truck with a licensed plumber costs at least $150 so I guarantee you will pay all of the costs in one way or another.

 Plumbing Problems Are A Challenge For Both Plumber and Client